Staff and Board

 Kelsey Anderson, Outreach Manager

 Kelsey joined the Friends in January 2018.
-Kelsey's education and work experiences have taken her from the plains of Nebraska, to Florida and Peru, and have landed her in the mountains of Montana.
+Kelsey's education and work experiences have taken her from the plains of Nebraska, to the coastlines of Florida and Peru, and have landed her in the mountains of Montana.
 She is excited for the opportunity to stay in Montana and explore the cultural and natural resources of the Breaks.
-When not in the office, Kelsey enjoys playing soccer, hiking, backpacking, watching Netflix, and hanging out with her beloved cat, Mr. George.
+When not in the office, Kelsey enjoys playing soccer, hiking, backpacking, watching Netflix, and hanging out with her beloved cat, Howard Taft.

 Samantha Strable, Big Sky Watershed Corps (BSWC) Member